EAL Framework Process for Schools – 4-day virtual course

 What is the Across Cultures EAL Framework Process?

-This 3-day course provides a key person in your school with training and resources for developing a flexible whole school framework for supporting EAL development.
-Designed to develop good practice, create consistency across the school and provide flexible resources to support differentiation.
-This course prepares the participant to deliver a flexible and optional 12-hour course in their school.
+This 4-day virtual course provides a key person in your school with training and resources for developing an action plan, supported by a flexible whole-school framework for EAL development.
+It is designed to develop good practice, create consistency across the school and provide flexible resources to support differentiation.
+This course prepares the participant to deliver a flexible and optional 12-hour course in their school and to embark on whole-school development through reflection, learning and action planning.